-3.1 MicroCT
+205 3.1 MicroCT

-- 210 The internal structure of 3385 mineral grains with a total mass of 1.7 g was investigated through microCT scanning of 20 boxes containing a combined 120 layers of grains.
-These analyses took a total of 9 hours to complete.
+The internal structure of 3385 magnetite grains with a total mass of 1.7 g was investigated through microCT scans of 20 boxes containing a combined 120 layers of grains.
 Magnetite displayed a uniform microCT contrast (Fig. 4), while other phases appeared brighter or darker according to their density and composition relative to magnetite (e.g. Ketcham and Carlson, 2001).
-Fractures within grains were also detected, but not used for classification since diffusion of helium in magnetite at earth-surface conditions is likely not important (see above).
-Based on - the contrast in the microCT images, 52 scanned grains (1.5 %) were discovered to not be magnetite and were classified as "misidentified".
+Fractures within grains were also detected, but not used for classification since diffusion of helium in

+- 210 magnetite at earth-surface conditions is likely not important (see above).
+Based on the contrast, 52 scanned grains (1.5 %) were discovered to not be magnetite and were classified as "misidentified".
 Comparisons with known phases (Fig. 4) show that very bright inclusions have the same contrast as zircon, and inclusions with a brightness in between those and magnetite are close to that of apatite.
-Inclusions that are darker than magnetite have a microCT contrast close to that of quartz and other silicates.

-The 3333 scanned magnetite grains had diameters between 250 and 1500 μm, with most grains being between 300 and 800 μm (Fig. 5a).
-Overall, 1115 grains (33.5 %) were classified as having no inclusions within the resolution of the scan and being suitable for cosmogenic 3He dating.
+Inclusions that are darker than magnetite have a microCT contrast close to that of quartz and other silicates. - 215 The 3333 scanned magnetite grains had diameters between 250 and 1500 μm, with most grains being between 300 and 800 μm (Fig. 5a).
+Overall, 1115 grains (33.5 %) were classified as having no inclusions within the resolution of the scan, and being suitable for cosmogenic He dating.
 There were 417 grains (12.5 %) with bright inclusions, 1046 grains (31.4 %) with dark inclusions, and 755 grains (22.6 %) with bright and dark inclusions.

-Smaller grain size fractions yielded a greater number of grains without inclusions, and the largest fraction of useful grains (around 50 %) was observed for grain diameters of 200-400 μ m (Fig. 5b,c), with a linear decrease for larger grain diameters to <20 % over 800 μm.
+Smaller grain size fractions yielded a greater number of grains without inclusions, and the largest fraction of useful grains (around 50 %) was observed for grain diameters of 200-400 $\mu$ m (Fig. 5b,c), with a linear decrease for larger grain diameters to <20 % over 800 $\mu$ m.
 This relationship was observed for the overall data as well as for each individual sample.
 This trend is consistent with inclusions being spatially distributed at random.
-Grains with diameters between 400 and 800 μm contributed 77 % of the total mass of usable magnetite grains (Fig. 5d).
+Grains with diameters between 400 and 800 $\mu$ m contributed 77 % of the total mass of usable magnetite grains (Fig. 5d).

-For several aliquots (17WW-02-Incl1 through -Incl6), bright and dark inclusions were segmented in the microCT imagery.
-The surface area of materials with equal CT contrast (i.e., equal density or composition) was visualized as surfaces and volumes

-- 230 using isosurface renderings for all grains and inclusions (Figs. 6-8).
-Size and volume determination for 96 individual magnetite grains and their inclusions from these segmented models showed that bright inclusions are on average smaller than dark inclusions.
+- For several aliquots (17WW-02-Incl1 through -Incl6), bright and dark inclusions were segmented in the microCT imagery, and isosurface renderings of all grains and inclusions were constructed (Figs. 6-8).
+The volume of magnetite grains and inclusions was determined from these segmented models.
+Bright inclusions are on average smaller than dark inclusions.
 Most bright inclusions are elongated in one axis (Figs. 7, 8), which is between 20 and 300 μm in length.
-Dark inclusions are generally more equant (Figs. 6-8) with diameters mainly between 50 and 400 μm.
+Dark inclusions are generally more equant (Figs. 6-8) with diameters generally between 50 and 400 μm.
 Bright inclusions take up between 0.003 % and 12.6 % of the grain volume, with an average of 0.5 %.
-Dark inclusions take up 0.03 % to 14.4 % of the - 235 grain volume, with an average of 1.9 %.
-Dark inclusions are therefore both larger and more numerous than bright inclusions.

-3.2 Elemental composition
+Dark inclusions take up 0.03 % to 14.4 % of the grain volume, with an average of 1.9 %.
+Dark inclusions are therefore both larger and more numerous than bright inclusions. - 3.2 Elemental composition

-Elemental analysis of ~ 10 g of bulk soil material yielded Li concentrations of 10-14 ppm; these concentrations are constant with depth (see Tab.
+Elemental analysis of ~10 g of bulk soil material yielded Li concentrations of 10-14 ppm, which are constant with depth (see Tab.
 1).
 Lithium is present at a higher concentration (66 ppm) in the clay fraction.
-Boron is below the detection limit (< 10 ppm) in the bulk soil and around 20 ppm in the clay fraction.
-Iron is present at ~ 3 % in the bulk soil and 6 % in the
+Boron was below the detection limit (< 10 ppm) in the bulk soil and around 20 ppm in the clay fraction.
+Iron is present at $\sim$ 3 % in the bulk soil and 6 % in the clay